Criminal Minded: Critical reception

 In 1998, Criminal Minded was selected by The Source as one of the 100 Best Rap Albums.
-Vibe included it in their list of the 100 Essential Albums of the 20th Century in 1999, and in 2002, the magazine placed it at number three on their list of the Top 10 Rap Albums.
-In 2003, the album was ranked number 444 on Rolling Stone magazine's list of the 500 greatest albums of all time, and was later ranked 239 in the 2020 edition.Complex named the song "South Bronx" as the ninth-best hip hop diss song of all-time.
+Vibe included it in its list of the 100 Essential Albums of the 20th Century in 1999, and in 2002, the magazine placed it at number three on its list of the Top 10 Rap Albums.
+In 2003, the album was ranked number 444 on Rolling Stone magazine's list of the 500 greatest albums of all time, and was later ranked 239 in the 2020 edition.Complex named the song "South Bronx" as the ninth-best hip hop dis song of all-time.

 In 2017, rapper MC Ren named Criminal Minded as his all-time favorite hip hop album.
 MC Ren also heavily sampled "The Bridge Is Over" on his 1992 single "Final Frontier".

 Track listing

 [*] Bonus track found on later pressings.

 Samples

 Samples appearing on the album

-"Poetry" contains samples from the James Brown recordings "Soul Power Pt.
+"Poetry" contains samples from James Brown's "Soul Power Pt.
 1", "The Boss", and "Don't Tell It" (scratches by TR Love).

-"South Bronx" contains samples from the James Brown recordings "Get Up Offa That Thing" and "Get Up, Get Into It, Get Involved".
+"South Bronx" contains samples from James Brown's "Get Up Offa That Thing" and "Get Up, Get Into It, Get Involved".

 "Word from Our Sponsor" contains samples from First Choice's "Love Thang".

-"Dope Beat" contains a sample from the AC/DC recording "Back in Black".
+"Dope Beat" contains a sample from AC/DC's "Back in Black".

-"Remix For P is Free" contains a sample from the Yellowman recording "Zungguzungguguzungguzeng".
+"Remix for P Is Free" contains a sample from Yellowman's "Zungguzungguguzungguzeng".

-"The Bridge Is Over" contains the kick and snare drum of the Honey Drippers' “Impeach the President,” an interpolation of a bassline from the Super Cat recording "Boops" (played on the studio piano by KRS-One), and a short melodic and lyrical interpolation of the Billy Joel recording "It's Still Rock and Roll to Me".
+"The Bridge Is Over" contains the kick and snare drum of the Honey Drippers' "Impeach the President", an interpolation of a bassline from Super Cat's "Boops" (played on the studio piano by KRS-One), and a short melodic and lyrical interpolation of Billy Joel's "It's Still Rock and Roll to Me".

-"Super Hoe" contains samples from the Captain Sky recording "Super Sporm" and the Esther Williams recording "Last Night Changed it All (I Really Had a Ball)".
+"Super Hoe" contains samples from Captain Sky's "Super Sporm" and Esther Williams' "Last Night Changed It All (I Really Had a Ball)".

-"Criminal Minded" contains samples from the Syl Johnson recording "Different Strokes" and the Trouble Funk recording "Let's Get Small", and begins with a melodic and lyrical interpolation of the Beatles recording "Hey, Jude".
+"Criminal Minded" contains samples from Syl Johnson's "Different Strokes" and Trouble Funk's "Let's Get Small", and begins with a melodic and lyrical interpolation of the Beatles' "Hey Jude".